GonzaloCin/Fiber/README.md

 # Fiber
-Software to muscle fibre classification
+Software to muscle fiber classification

 ## How to run